What Types of Documents Required for Export Customs Clearance?

 - Central excise document,

-- Currency of payment (The equivalent amount must be indicated in a currency freely convertible to Euro or other legal tender in the importing EU country),
+- The currency of payment (The equivalent amount must be indicated in a currency freely convertible to Euro or another legal tender in the importing EU country),

 - Payment terms (Method and date of payment, discounts, etc.).